FAQ

 What about accommodating Handicapping Conditions?

 Our building is very wheelchair accessible.
-There are ramps to every area of the building (except the downstairs which can be accessed from the outside if need be).
-There is even a lift to assist persons to enter the choir and pulpit areas.
-We provide hearing assistance devices for those who are hearing impaired.
-And there are few large print hymnals available for those with vision limitations.
-Ask the ushers / greeters for either of those.
+There are ramps to every area of the building (except the downstairs, which can be accessed from the outside if need be).
+There is even a lift to assist persons in entering the choir and pulpit areas.
+We provide hearing assistance devices for people with hearing loss.
+And there are a few large print hymnals available for those with vision limitations.
+Ask the ushers/greeters for either of those.